 Getting to Bosscha Observatory from Bandung City Center?
 That takes around 15 km heading to the Lembang area.
 The distance will be best tackled by hiring a car or grabbing a ride-hail car.
 For the ride-hail, the fare will be around Rp50.000-Rp60.000/car.
 One can also go humble like locals by taking a public van.

 Not only one can mingle with the locals inside the van.
 Getting to know Bandung more is another bright side of taking a van.
-If taking a van, prepare at least 3 hours.
+If taking a van, prepare for at least 3 hours.
 Since the van halts in many places to gather passengers.

 First, head to the East Gate of Bandung Railway Station.
 Then, find a public van with St. Hall – Lembang route.
 There will be around 20 stops before reaching Bank BJB in Lembang.
 Get down in that Bank, then continue the trip on foot.

 As advised before, get the meal beforehand to avoid a grumbling tummy while in Bosscha.
 Along the road, there is plenty of warung along the road.
 That takes another 1.9 km to reach the observatory.
-One can also order a ride-hail bike from the drop-off point with Rp8.000 fare.
+One can also order a ride-hail bike from the drop-off point with an Rp8.000 fare.

 Address & Location